jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 edit, delete, download, *etc.*, should work properly.

-If your new code does not work properly, you will need to review the functions described in section :ref:`implement-functionality-appendix`.
+If your new code does not work properly, you will need to review the functions described in section :ref:`Appendix A <implement-functionality-appendix>`.
 You may need to fix the code or add functions that you may have omitted.

 You may wish to implement simplified versions of the permission checking functions first (*e.g.*, ``userMayAddAttachment()``,